 2. Permanent living

-Tiny homes have become a staple of people wanting to live more efficiently on less while being able to also enjoy the freedoms of mobility.
+Tiny homes have become a staple of people wanting to live more efficiently on less while also enjoying the freedoms of mobility.
 This trend has led to the design of the RV as something of a permanent living solution.
-For instance, instead of the aerodynamic detailing of more modern RVs, a boxed style of a minuscule ranch provides the appearance of a mobile home–with the emphasis on home.
+For instance, instead of the aerodynamic detailing of more modern RVs, a minuscule ranch’s boxed style provides the appearance of a mobile home–with the emphasis on home.
 Many people understand that they can travel, but they yearn for something that connotes stability, and the design resembling something with architectural permanence provides that emotional need.

 3. Chrome cooking

 As with traditional homes, the kitchen is the most important room in the house.
-From conventional ranges to full-size refrigerators, people want convenience, luxury, and something capable of scaling to fluctuating needs.
+People want convenience, luxury, and something capable of scaling to fluctuating needs from conventional ranges to full-size refrigerators.

 The aforementioned trend of dipping wholesale RV shipments to RV retailers can, in part, be attributed to the growing propensity for people to share RVs.
 Traditionally, an RV capable of sleeping six to eight people housed two to four.
 Owners were generally older people or retirees.
 Although this additional sleeping capacity was marketed as a value-added feature, owners rarely ever capitalized on it.
 Modern RV buyers, however, are doing just that.
 They are inviting friends and family to camp with them, and the ability for an RV to sleep multiple people will eventually translate into a perceived lack of need.
 After all, after camping with friends and family for years, RVing by yourself can feel lonely.

 Additionally, like the Airbnb market and crowd-sourced car rentals, RV rentals are becoming more common to people wanting to vacation on the road without becoming saddled by a 10-year loan or the property taxes that will inevitably come with RV ownership.